Welcome to ViaVia Ayacucho!

 Please send us the confirmation of the transfer to firstname.lastname@example.org

-In case of a cancellation we will return your deposit minus 10% for administrative costs when you cancel more than 7 days prior to the check in date.
-In case the cancellation is done in less than 7 days there will be no refund.
+In case of a cancellation we will return your deposit minus 10% for administrative costs when you cancel more than 48 hours prior to the check.
+In case the cancellation is done in less than 48 hours prior check in there will be no refund.
+Changes done 24 hours before check in, will be charged one night.

 Our ViaVia is located in the magnificent colonial city of Ayachucho, at 2800 meters in the Andes.